 Click Here to learn more about the nature center.

 Enjoy this favorite pastime on Lake St. Clair and within view of Downtown Detroit on a clear day.
-Huron Point provides about one-half mile of shoreline fishing for bass, walleye, pike and perch.
+Huron Point provides about 1.5 miles of shoreline fishing for bass, walleye, pike and perch.
 Shoreline fishing is not allowed along the beach or at the marinas from April through October.
 All State fishing regulations apply.
 Anglers must possess the proper fishing license to fish at any Metropark.

 What is FootGolf?

 Footgolf uses the same rules of traditional golf and is played on the same course.
 The main difference is instead of using golf clubs the player kicks a soccer ball and the holes are much larger, 21″ in diameter.
 Just like golf, the object of the game is get the ball in the hole with the least amount of “kicks” possible.

 Why play at the Metroparks?